whosonfirst/py-mapzen-whosonfirst-geojson/README.md

 This is the primary (and so far only) use for this package.
 Basically it exists for two purposes:

-* Ensure that coordinates are trimmed to (6) decimal points
+* Ensure that the `geometry` property of GeoJSON features are _not_ indented while everything else i
-* Ensure that the `geometry` property of GeoJSON features are _not_ indented while everything else is
+* Optionally ensure that coordinates are trimmed to `n` decimal points by passing argument to the constructor (the default is `None` which is to leave coordinates unchanged

 For example: